 Tip: I like Neeses brand, and the spiced up version is mighty nice in this recipe if you like extra seasonings!

 - 1 pound ground sausage (I used Neeses.
-AND try the spicy version!)
+Try the spicy version!)

 - 1 medium-largish onion, chopped